Sathvika1802/heart-disease-risk-prediction-system/README.md

 # Heart Disease Risk Prediction System

-This project is a machine learning-based web application that predicts whether a patient has a lower or higher risk of heart disease based on clinical health indicators.
+This project is a machine learning-based web application that predicts whether a patient may have a lower or higher risk of heart disease based on clinical health indicators.
 The model was trained using patient health data, evaluated with multiple machine learning algorithms, and integrated into a Streamlit web application for interactive prediction.

 ## Features